Ultima Handicap Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 1)

 - Written by Simon Bettarini

 The Grade 3 Ultima Handicap Chase is run over 3 miles and one furlong.
 The race is open to 5 year olds and over, and involves 20 fences.
-It is the first big handicap of the 2023 Cheltenham Festival meeting and will as always be an ultra competitive race.
-The 2022 renewal saw Corach Rambler winning the Ultima Chase for trainer Lucinda Russell, at odds of 10/1.
-Don't miss our Ultima Handicap Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2023 Cheltenham Festival.
+It is the first big handicap of the 2025 Cheltenham Festival meeting and will as always be an ultra competitive race.
+The 2024 renewal saw Chianti Classico winning the Ultima Chase for trainer Kim Bailey, at odds of 6/1.
+Don't miss our Ultima Handicap Chase race preview with free predictions, tips, betting trends, best odds, free bets and no deposit bonuses on the 2025 Cheltenham Festival.

 Top Betting Sites To Bet Our Ultima Handicap Chase predictions